 Following the Government’s introduction of a statutory Register for Brownfield Land, we're calling on the Government to protect previously developed or brownfield land that is of high environmental value for wildlife.

 To help Government fulfil this commitment, we have published guidance to help local authorities identify suitable brownfield land for development.
 This should ensure that wildlife havens are protected.

 Brownfield land includes places such as abandoned industrial sites, former railway sidings and extraction pits.
 Most brownfield land can be beneficially redeveloped in order to reduce the need to build on greenfield land in the countryside.
-However, a small but important number of sites are hugely valuable for both people and wildlife: it is often the only greenspace available to communities within urban environments and can provide havens for wildlife, including rare species like the Shrill carder bee, Black redstart or Great crested newt.
+However, a small number of sites are hugely valuable for both people and wildlife, often being the only greenspace available to communities within urban environments.

 Membership of Wildlife and Countryside Link is open to national and international voluntary or other non-profit organisations based in England.
 Member organisations must be able to demonstrate an interest in furthering the work of Link, and their aims must include the protection of wildlife, landscape and the quiet enjoyment and appreciation of the countryside.
 Individual members of the public are not eligible to join Link, but may be interested in joining one of Link's member organisations.